TharangaLOVI/Java-Assignment/README.md

 * MainActivity - com.assignment
   * this is the application's launcher activity.And contaion implementaion of the Navigator
 * AddHotelFragment - com.assignment.fragments
   * Perform the Add new Hotel operation.
 User provides hotel name and hotel address.Hotel current location is get by using Android Location API(latitude and longitude).
-Then the new hotel details are sent to the REST service.[LegoRoid](https://github.com/TharangaLOVI/LegoRoid) lib is used as a HTTP client.
+Then the new hotel details are sent to the REST service.[LegoRoid](https://github.com/TharangaLOVI/LegoRoid) lib is used as a Android HTTP client.
+* SearchHotelsFragment - com.assignment.fragments
+  * User is able to search hotel by name(or name keyword).application call the /hotel/keyword/{keyword} REST operation, if there are any hotels available for the requested name , application list down the hotel details.